 Taimse is the Team Lead for training on the International Clinical Fellowship Programme and the Joint Residency Training Programme.
-She manages all matters related to the International Training Programmes, post-recruitment.
+She manages all matters related to the International Training Programmes.

 Contact Stephanie for information about our International Clinical Fellowship Programme.
 She is responsible for Post Interview/Site Management.
 She looks after the current ICFP trainees.

 Contact Sandra for information about the College of Physicians and Surgeons Pakistan (CPSP) and the Sudan Medical Specialisation Board (SMSB) Postgraduate Training Programme